nicoduj/homebridge-harmony/README.md

 - `mainActivity` set the mainactivity of the TV mode
 - `playPauseBehavior` play/pause behavior in TV mode : if set to true, will send pause if played was set and vice-verca.
 Be aware that both commands must be available, and that it might be out of sync in case of external events (defaults : false - always send play command)
 - `remoteOverrideCommandsList` option to ovverride default commands mapping in TV Platform Mode.
 See below for format.
+- `cleanCache` option to clean all cached Accessory.
+Please use with caution, might be neeeded if you change mode / config and there is some ghost devices in Homkit.
+Be sure that all your icloud sync is done while launching Homebridge with this option set to true.
+Set it back to false after and launch again !

 All devices / Activites names are the one configured in harmony configuration, even if you rename them in home app.